MusabShk/Weather-Feeds/README.md

 # WeatherFeeds

-Webapp build using Reactjs and material ui (mui) and openweathermap api </br>
+Webapp build using Reactjs, material ui (mui) and openweathermap api </br>
 A very convenient and user friendly webapp.
 Search your favourite city and get to know the current weather condition, temperature, windspeed, Humidity and much more